syncfusion-content/uwp-docs/uwp/SfGantt/Events.md

 control: SfGantt
 documentation: ug
 ---

+#Events

 **BeginCellEdit**

 Occurs when the editing is started in the grid cell.
 The arguments contain the following information.

-* Item - Gets the vallue of the editing task.
+* Item - Gets the value of the editing task.
 * MappingName – Gets the current cell mapping name.
 * Cancel – Sets the value as True to cancel the editing.